RajithAsanka/Dummy-Core-Bank-System-with-Integrator-Service/README.md

 ### Core Bank Dummy

-SOAP Web Service created with Spring Boot Starter Web Services. when creating the SOAP services use a contract first approach and define the XSD for the request and response.
+SOAP Web Service created with Spring Boot Starter Web Services. when creating the SOAP services use the contract first approach and define the XSD for the request and response.</BR>
 /src/main/resources/core-bank-details.xsd